 By using such a search engine, your online identity is protected, and you may search anything you want without the fear to be tracked.

 Private search engines options

 Yes, you have options.
 Several search engines claim that they do not store any info regarding your searches or related to your identity.
 However, it is hard to verify those claims, so use them at your own risk.

 DuckDuckGo is the preferred search engine by many users concerned about their privacy and anonymity.
 It serves more than 10 Million searches a day.
 DuckDuckGo distinguishes itself from other search engines by not profiling its users and by showing all users the same search results for a given search term.

 DuckDuckGo’s privacy page is self-explanatory: DuckDuckGo does not collect or share personal information.
 Plus, it prevents search leakage by default.

 DuckDuckGo shows ads that are not related to user profiles, and they can be disabled.

 Ixquick/Startpage prevents the search leakage of your search terms to third parties by using the so-called POST method by default instead of the GET method, which is used by many other search providers.

 A significant feature of Startpage is that it offers to browse through a proxy server to help protect you from websites tracking your IP address.

 Oscobo is an anonymous search engine that provides secure search as it allows no tracking of info related to its users.
-It also offers a Chrome extension for making searches.
+It also offers a Chrome extension for doing searches.